 All that sweat was an evaporative cooler now I had stopped moving.
 We had one warm jacket (my idea) and Huw had it for the belay.
 The shivering set in almost immediately.
 Hanging at the anchor I shifted trying to adjust my trousers and harness so they did not cut into me, then huddled into a position that seemed the least cold.
 Shifted some more, huddled some more.
 Gradually the shivering got more and more violent, until, suddenly, it ceased as did any sensation of cold.
 I acknowledged this was probably bad, but after a minute the shivering resumed.

 The moon hung, almost full and exactly level with me, just behind my right shoulder.
 I contemplated than if an angel, or Rod, should descend right now and offer a downie and water I should refuse.
 I needed these things, but was only prepared to contemplate receiving them from Huw.
 This is what we came for...
 Right?
 This dialogue relaxed me, since I knew that I knew that I was still able to finish it.

 Then I asked him to lead the next pitch.
 Begged.
 Moving was exactly what I needed, but not what I was ready for.
 He looked uneasy, and conceded he was intimidated by the finishing moves of the pitch.
 Hmm, I was too tired to be scared, but knew any free climbing was likely beyond me.
-There was five minutes of awkward silence, marked by my chattering teeth before I offered to take the lead.
+There was five minutes of awkward silence, punctuated by my chattering teeth, before I offered to take the lead.